 For patients who suffer from extreme lymphedema, CDT can be very effective in alleviating symptoms.
 For example, one woman experienced a loss of 110 lbs. after just a month of treatment, including around 67 liters of fluid that accounted for a nearly 40% volume reduction in her legs.
 This amazing transformation is indicative of the healing power of the CDT treatment plan.

-Complete Decongestive Therapy can also have benefits for people with generalized edema and lipo-lymphedema.
+Complete Decongestive Therapy can also have lymphatic drainage benefits for people with generalized edema and lipo-lymphedema.
 Lipo-lymphedema, also known as secondary lymphedema, occurs when a patient with advanced lipedema symptoms develops lymphedema as a result.
 These two conditions create a vicious cycle, with the symptoms of each disease feeding the other.
 CDT is often used as a treatment method for these patients, helping reduce swelling and pain, and even increasing the strength of capillaries, helping to avoid hematoma formation in lipedema patients.
 However, people who have lipedema, but aren’t experiencing much swelling, may not benefit from CDT.

 What are the Usual Lipedema Symptoms?